 July 2011: News Corp is engulfed in a huge scandal, including allegations that its UK newspapers engaged in phone hacking.
 Several advocacy groups, including Class Size Matters, the Working Families Party, and Think Progress, posted online petitions that garnered thousands of signatures, urging the Comptroller to veto the Wireless contract.
 Several NY state legislators also write letters to the State Comptroller in opposition to the awarding of the contract.

-Aug 25, 2011: NY State Comptroller Thomas DiNapoli writes a letter to NYS Education Department, informing them that he is rejecting their contract with Wireless: “in light of the significant ongoing investigations and continuing revelations with respect to News Corporation, we are returning the contract with Wireless Generation unapproved.”
+Aug 25, 2011: NY State Comptroller Thomas DiNapoli writes a letter to NYS Education Department, informing them that he is rejecting their contract with Wireless to develop the internal state database: “in light of the significant ongoing investigations and continuing revelations with respect to News Corporation, we are returning the contract with Wireless Generation unapproved.”

 December 2011: the NY Board of Regents approves NYSED’s plan to share student and teacher data with a new LLC, to be funded by the Gates Foundation called the Shared Learning Collaborative LLC, as reported in an article the Wall St Journal.
 The Gates Foundation has awarded $76.5 million to this LLC, to be spent over seven months, with $44 million of this funding going to Wireless Generation, to design and operate the system, though according to one Regent, they were not told of the involvement of Wireless before their vote.

 Here is an excerpt from a Gates’ fact sheet about this project:

 The Shared Learning Collaborative (SLC) is building a set of shared technology services that will make it easier for a wide range of content developers and publishers, regardless of location or size, to reach educators….
 The Shared Learning Collaborative will offer educational publishers and content creators an opportunity to expand their customer base and differentiate their offerings in the marketplace.